comodide/comodide.github.io/tutorial.md

 After taking this tutorial, participants should:

-1. Be able to select, instantiate, align, and remove ontology design pattern-based modular into/from a modular ontology using CoModIDE.
+1. Be able to select, instantiate, align, and remove ontology design pattern-based modules into/from a modular ontology using CoModIDE.
-2. Be able to create and import new ontology design patterns, adding them to the CoModIDE pattern library.
-3. Be able to apply the XD methodology and CoModIDE to create and evolve medium-sized ontologies.
+2. Be able to apply the XD methodology and CoModIDE to create and evolve medium-sized ontologies.
-4. Understand the design choices that have gone into the CoModIDE tooling, including the tradeoffs between usability and logic expressivity that need to be considered when rendering ontologies graphically; and how the use of OPLa allows us to emulate concepts not native to the OWL language, such as interfaces and modules.
+3. Understand the design choices that have gone into the CoModIDE tooling, including the tradeoffs between usability and logic expressivity that need to be considered when rendering ontologies graphically.

 ## Tutorial Schedule